About the Low Income Tax Clinic

-Through education and pro bono representation to low-income taxpayers, Santa Clara University School of Law’s Low Income Tax Clinic helps to ensure the fairness and integrity of the tax system for the benefit of the local community, and educates law students in the effective, professional and ethical representation of clients in tax disputes with the IRS.
+Through education and pro bono representation to low-income taxpayers, Santa Clara University School of Law’s Low Income Tax Clinic helps to ensure the fairness and integrity of the tax system for the benefit of the local community, and educates students in the effective, professional and ethical representation of clients before the IRS.

 All of the Tax Clinic’s services are provided free of charge, but under the requirements of the federal grant we receive, the Clinic may only provide legal representation to taxpayers whose income does not exceed 250 percent of the annual Federal Poverty Guidelines (specific amounts for eligibility guidelines are described here).

 Please note that the Tax Clinic does not handle transactional tax matters, back filing past year tax returns or current year tax return preparation.
 However, there are many local Volunteer Income Tax Assistance (VITA) sites that provide seasonal preparation of federal income tax returns and some may be able to file back years.